jahands/workers-packages/packages/workers-tagged-logger/README.md

 - **Context:** Automatically wraps the method execution in `als.run`.
 - **Tags:**
-  - `$logger.methodName`: Automatically added, showing the name of the decorated method.
+  - `$logger.method`: Automatically added, showing the name of the decorated method.
-  - `$logger.rootMethodName`: Automatically added, showing the name of the _first_ decorated method entered in the current async call chain.
+  - `$logger.rootMethod`: Automatically added, showing the name of the _first_ decorated method entered in the current async call chain.
   - `source`: Automatically added.
 Precedence:
     1. Explicit source provided via `@WithLogTags("MySource")` or `@WithLogTags({ source: "MySource" })`.
     2. Source inherited from an existing `AsyncLocalStorage` context (e.g., from an outer `withLogTags` or `@WithLogTags` call).